theappbusiness/accessibility-guidelines/README.md

 * [Name, Role and State of interactive controls](): Make sure the code of each page enables assistive technologies to discover the purpose of every feature, the way that feature is identified, and the state it is currently in.

 * [Status messages](): Make sure status messages are identified in code, so that assistive technologies can convey them to users.

+* [Status messages](): Make sure status messages (like error or success notifications) are identified in code in such a way that assistive technologies can communicate them without requiring users to change their position on the page.